nalvarez508/southwest-tracker/README.md

 #### Dependencies

-Selenium is required to use this application.
-You can get it with `pip install selenium` assuming `pip` is in the PATH variable.
-On Windows, I use `py -3 -m pip install selenium`.
+Selenium and progressbar are required to use this application.
+You can get them with `pip install selenium progressbar` assuming `pip` is in the PATH variable.
+On Windows, I use `py -3 -m pip install selenium progressbar`.

 You will also need a webdriver for Selenium.
 This program is set up to use the Chrome webdriver.
 This can be downloaded from [Selenium's Developer Website](https://www.selenium.dev/documentation/en/webdriver/driver_requirements/#quick-reference).
 Your PATH variable will need to be updated with wherever you saved the executable.